onnx/models/vision/object_detection_segmentation/ssd-mobilenetv1/README.md

     # draw boundary boxes and label for each detection
     def draw_detection(draw, d, c):
         width, height = draw.im.size
-        # the box is relative to the image size so we multiply with height and width to get pixels.
+        # the box is relative to the image size so we multiply with height and width to get pixels
         top = d[0] * height
         left = d[1] * width
         bottom = d[2] * height